69aaa/3kho.github.io/README.md

 > **Note**
 > If you have any problems please open a issue!

+> **Note**
+> The option to deploy with Replit has been removed due to the fact that this repo exceedes the limit for size on replit.
+Even if you have the hacker plan, it is still too large.

 ## Contributers

 Thank you to all of these amazing people for helping work on this project!